Hadron masses from a Kaluza-Klein like Model: Model

 \subsection{The angular momentum of a stable excitation on a compactified dimension}

-A particle is a combination of associated excitations, which waves around some of the six compact tubes forming one unit.
-The signal velocity around a tube is always $c$, the speed of light.
-A full revolution around a tube (double value) is
+A particle is a combination of associated excitations, which waves around some of the six compact cylinders forming one unit.
+The signal velocity around a cylinder is always $c$, the speed of light.
+A full revolution around a cylinder (double value) is

 with $n^{i}$ being an integer.
-The wavelength is connected to the speed of light and the frequency $v$ in the usual way.
+The wavelength is connected to the speed of light and the frequency $f$ in the usual way.

 The momentum of an excitation is